-Stakeholders' Perceptions of the Occupational English Test
+Stakeholders' perceptions of the Occupational English Test

-Client: Occupational English Test Country: Australia
+Occupational English Test

+Australia

-Research into the Occupational English Test provides useful insights into the appropriateness of the test for professionals working in the healthcare sector, primarily in Australia and New Zealand but with growing recognition outside those markets.
+In November 2013 we completed research into the Occupational English Test (OET), which provided useful insights into the appropriateness of the test for professionals working in the healthcare sector, primarily in Australia and New Zealand but with growing recognition outside those markets.

-The Occupational English Test (OET), from Cambridge Boxhill Language Assessment (CBLA is the joint venture for this product), is used to assess the English language competence of healthcare professionals who have gained their training and qualifications outside an English-speaking country, and who now want to work in an English-speaking environment.
-The OET is relevant to 12 specific healthcare disciplines, including dentistry, medicine, pharmacy and nursing.
+OET from Cambridge Boxhill Language Assessment (CBLA is the joint venture for this product), is used to assess the English language competence of healthcare professionals who have gained their training and qualifications outside an English-speaking country, and who now want to work in an English-speaking environment.
+OET is relevant to 12 specific healthcare disciplines, including dentistry, medicine, pharmacy and nursing.